PHOTO

 Pakistan's central bank cut rates for two straight meetings from a historic high of 22% to 19.5%, and will meet again to review monetary policy on September 12.

-He added that the central bank's mandate was to ensure price and financial stability before shifting its focus towards growth.
+"Those are also equally important for job creation and other socioeconomic issues," said Ahmad, noting the bank's mandate was to ensure price and financial stability before shifting its focus to growth.

 (Reporting by Ariba Shahid in Karachi Editing by Christina Fincher)